Skip to content

 About this variety

-A beloved Japanese pepper typically harvested green and enjoyed for its mild, sweet flavor with just a hint of heat.
+A beloved Japanese pepper typically harvested green and enjoyed for its mild, sweet flavour with just a hint of heat.
 Famous for its culinary roulette—roughly one in ten peppers develops surprising spiciness due to environmental stress factors.
 The thin-walled, finger-length pods blister beautifully when pan-fried, making them a staple of izakaya menus and home cooking throughout East Asia.

 History & lineage